Mrtracker-new/RNR/README.md

 ---

 <p align="center">
-  Made with ❤️ By Rolan in Yellapur, India
+  Made with ❤️ By Rolan
 </p>